Chocolate Epiphany

 In the Introduction, readers learn about qualities of chocolate and how to make chocolate from three types of cacao beans (criollo, forastero and trinitario).
 Chef Payard describes types of chocolate: chocolate pistoles, couverture chocolate, cocoa nibs, chocolate chips, chocolate liquor, cocoa butter, cocoa powder, hot cocoa and gianduja (chocolate mixed with hazelnut paste).

-At the back of the cook book, the Basics chapter provides recipes for how to make chocolate glaze, buttercream, browned butter, simple syrup, praline paste and chocolate ganache.
+The Basics chapter provides recipes for how to make chocolate glaze, buttercream, browned butter, simple syrup, praline paste and chocolate ganache.

 A section on Tempering Chocolate describes how to make chocolate shine when it hardens.
 It includes melting, cooling and working temperatures for dark, milk and white chocolate.